brandonwamboldt/nodeftpd/README.md

 This software is in **alpha**.
 It's **NOT** ready for use in any type of production environment.

+The PAM dev package is required.
+On Ubuntu variants, install with 'sudo apt-get install libpam-dev'.
+On CentOS variants, install with 'sudo yum install pam-devel'.

 However, if you want to install it and take a look around, just `git clone` it, run `npm install` to install dependencies and run `npm start`.
 It will auto detect your IP and run on port 21.

 Configuration